 In June we began outreach to capture children and youth voice for the North Trail Study Area planning process.
 Outreach will include OSMP's Jr Ranger program, Boulder Journey School, and a family day on July 11.

 Boulder Civic Area

 Growing Up Boulder has engaged young people with city planners to re-envision public space at the heart of downtown Boulder.
 The Civic Area project has engaged roughly 125 young people in visioning in 2012 and an additional 125 young people in the design of public space in 2014.

 Urban Planner James Rojas pioneered City as Play as an interactive method to creatively engage people in the planning process.
 Mr. Rojas presented his work at CU Boulder and facilitated several workshops for the Civic Area.
 Since then GUB has continued to explore a variety of applications for this method.

 Perceptions of Resilience

-Growing Up Boulder is partnering with the city's Youth Opportunities Program and GO Boulder to explore high school students attitudes toward transportation, barriers to different modes of transportation, and feedback mechanisms for youth to express concerns and ideas for transportation planning.
+Growing Up Boulder partnered with the city's Youth Opportunities Program and GO Boulder to explore high school students attitudes toward transportation, barriers to different modes of transportation, and feedback mechanisms for youth to express concerns and ideas for transportation planning.